thephpleague/commonmark/docs/1.4/customization/event-dispatcher.md

 This library supports the following default events which you can register listeners for:

+### `League\CommonMark\Event\DocumentPreParsedEvent`

+This event is dispatched just before any processing is done.
+It can be used to pre-populate reference map of a document before any processing is performed.

 ### `League\CommonMark\Event\DocumentParsedEvent`

 This event is dispatched once all other processing is done.
 This offers extensions the opportunity to inspect and modify the [Abstract Syntax Tree](/1.4/customization/abstract-syntax-tree/) prior to rendering.